-Functionality Description HEI Meta-meta- model of assessment methodology Modeling the main types of assessment components of the assessment methodology and possible connections between them. \checkmark x Meta-model of assessment methodology Creating a data model for each type of assessment component and the possible actions (functionalities) on it.
-X Model of assessment methodology Creating a hierarchical model of assessment methodology. x Model of procedure for Indication of the methodology used for a specific type of assessment.
-Determining basic \checkmark X self- assessment / assessment based on methodology parameters on an assessment procedure: setting start and end dates, roles, access rights to the activities, etc. Specific procedures based on methodology can be for: self-assessment by the HEI, assessment by an expert group, accreditation, etc. Starting a procedure Determining values of parameters necessary for staring the procedure by the NEAA: users with administrative rights under the relevant procedures, deadlines, etc. \checkmark x Procedure administration Configuration of users and additional parameters by administrators of: The HEI (in the case of self-assessment); Expert group (in case of assessment by an expert group); Accreditation agency (in case of accreditation). ~ Execution of a procedure Entering data for a specific assessment procedure by authorized users. \checkmark Completion of a procedure Hierarchical, step-by-step completion of the procedure. ~ Modeling of automated assessments, analyzes, reports, etc. Creating standardized reports to help participants in assessment procedures.
-Creation of functions for automated assessment of assessment elements, methodologies or their sub-components, based on mathematical methods and functions.
-Creating functions for analysis and comparison between all or selected higher education institutions, using statistical methods and AI methods. ~ ×
+Functionality Description Accr.
+Agency HEI Meta-meta- model of assessment methodology Modeling the main types of assessment components of the assessment methodology and possible connections between them. \checkmark x Meta-model of assessment methodology Creating a data model for each type of assessment component and the possible actions (functionalities) on it. \checkmark X Model of assessment methodology Creating a hierarchical model of assessment methodology. \checkmark x Model of procedure for Indication of the methodology used for a specific type of assessment.
+Determining basic \checkmark X self- assessment / assessment based on methodology parameters on an assessment procedure: setting start and end dates, roles, access rights to the activities, etc. Specific procedures based on methodology can be for: self-assessment by the HEI, assessment by an expert group, accreditation, etc. Starting a procedure Determining values of parameters necessary for staring the procedure by the NEAA: users with administrative rights under the relevant procedures, deadlines, etc. \checkmark x Procedure administration Configuration of users and additional parameters by administrators of: The HEI (in the case of self-assessment); Expert group (in case of assessment by an expert group); Accreditation agency (in case of accreditation). ~ ~ Execution of a procedure Entering data for a specific assessment procedure by authorized users. ~ > Completion of a procedure Hierarchical, step-by-step completion of the procedure. \checkmark ~ Modeling of automated assessments, analyzes, reports, etc. automated assessments, analyzes, ana ×